X-itachi-X/accuknox/README.md

 # Accuknox Frontend Assignment
+here is the link for GitHub of this project [Click here](https://github.com/X-itachi-X/accuknox)

 This project is a React application bootstrapped with Vite, providing a fast and efficient development environment.